-Meet Our Past Scribendi Scholarship Winners
+Meet the Past Winners of the Scribendi Community Leadership Scholarship

 Being a student is no easy task, so when a student devotes time and effort toward helping others in the community, we take notice—and we want to help.
 That's why Scribendi offers a $1,000 scholarship to students who are actively making a difference in their local communities.